 Yeah I don’t find life to be that interesting as a whole in this social media digital age.
 It’s like everything caters towards technology and social media wayyy too much!
 It takes away from so many aspects of a persons life like their communication skills, their attention span, and most importantly their time.

-Reading these comments is sad.
-They reinforce my sense that I’m not alone in my experience of smartphones and social media.
-I haven’t quite pinpointed exactly what it is about smartphones, and at what point technology started to degrade my quality of life instead of improve it, but there’s definitely some time period, maybe 2008 as one commenter says.
+Reading those comments was sad.
+They reinforced my sense that I wasn’t alone in my experience with smartphones and social media.
+I hadn’t quite pinpointed exactly what it was about smartphones, and at what point technology started to degrade my quality of life instead of improving it, but there was definitely some time period, maybe 2008 as one commenter said.

-Maybe it’s just social media that poisoned technology (a sentence that seems ironic coming from a blog), though my sense is that it’s more than that.
-It’s likely the deluge of never-ending information that comes to you through using the device.
-Not just social media feeds and posts (from Linkedin, Twitter, Facebook, Instagram, etc.), but news, texts, emails, and other notifications that make the device constantly buzz and signal you with more incoming information to process, pulling you away from life and into a digital realm.
+Maybe it was just social media that had poisoned technology (a sentence that seemed ironic coming from a blog), though my sense was that it was more than that.
+It was likely the deluge of never-ending information that came to you through using the device.
+Not just social media feeds and posts (from LinkedIn, Twitter, Facebook, Instagram, etc.), but news, texts, emails, and other notifications that made the device constantly buzz and signal you with more incoming information to process, pulling you away from life and into a digital realm.

-Are we trapped in a world of smartphones and apps, in which not having one becomes impossible to function in society?
-Will there be a massive backlash against smartphones?
-Am I part of the beginning of the anti-smartphone movement?
+Were we trapped in a world of smartphones and apps, in which not having one made it impossible to function in society?
+Would there be a massive backlash against smartphones?
+Was I part of the beginning of the anti-smartphone movement?

-I’ve started to wonder about my career as a technical writer, about my time blogging (which I’ve been doing since 2006).
+I started to wonder about my career as a technical writer, about my time blogging (which I’ve been doing since 2006).
 As I said, tech wasn’t always this way.
 In the 90s when everyone was first going online, and that first decade in 2000, tech was growing/evolving/expanding in fun, interesting ways.
 It was exciting.
 That’s when I became a technical writer.
-It was engaging to be working in the digital frontier, as it seemed like so much potential was ahead.
+It was exciting to work in the digital frontier, as it seemed like so much potential was ahead.
 And blogging, too, was such a compelling, interactive hobby.

-But it does seem like tech has sort of caught up and surfaced its true face.
-It has made us more disengaged with those around us, diminished us as people, made us less present, more overwhelmed with too much irrelevant information, exploited our psychological vulnerabilities, and more.
-I just want to turn back that dial to 2000 and go back to that time.
-Is it even possible?
-This series all about finding answers to that question.
+But it did seem like technology had caught up and revealed its true face.
+It had made us more disengaged with those around us, diminished us as people, made us less present, more overwhelmed with too much irrelevant information, exploited our psychological vulnerabilities, and more.
+I just wanted to turn the dial back to 2000 and rewind back to that time.
+Was it even possible?
+That experiment was all about finding answers to that question.

 About Tom Johnson